:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 Out of the more than 40 pool cleaners we've tested, the Polaris Vac-Sweep 280 Pressure-Side Inground Pool Cleaner impressed us the most with its overall easy set-up, low-maintenance design, and impressive cleaning capabilities.
 After over six months of testing, it effectively cleaned our pool, while requiring very little work on our part.

 While this pressure-side pool cleaner lacks the sophistication of a robotic model, we found that it efficiently cleans a variety of debris, including leaves and pollen, off the floor and walls of our in-ground pool within three hours.
-Since it doesn't have to be monitored and doesn't take too long to set up, that's a huge time savings.
+It does require a booster pump (Polaris recommends the PB4-60 Booster pump).

-We especially liked the unique TailSweep design, which helps brush debris out of corners and ensures that the cleaner stays consistent in its cleaning path.
+We especially like the unique TailSweep design of this pool cleaner, which helps brush debris out of corners and ensures that the cleaner stays consistent in its cleaning path.
 The TailSweep is also highly effective at propelling the pool cleaner and helping it climb walls and sun benches.

-Despite its lack of true navigational control like our best robotic pick, we think the TailSweep design was effective enough that we couldn't really tell the difference.
+Despite its lack of true navigational controls, we think the TailSweep design was effective enough that we couldn't really tell the difference.
 It never got stuck during six months of testing, so we never felt like we had to monitor it while it was working.
 The downside is that you won't know exactly when this pool cleaner is done, but we found it easy enough to glance at the pool and see which parts it has cleaned and which it hasn't.

 We had some small hiccups removing this pool cleaner at first, but we don't think it was overly difficult.
 The issue is that you need to remove it by pulling on the hose, so you need to be very gentle to avoid accidentally disconnecting it.
 You can technically just leave it in the pool around the clock, but we never did that due to concerns about overworking the filtration system for no reason.